vercel/next.js/docs/api-routes/dynamic-api-routes.md

   - `/api/posts/index.js`
   - `/api/posts/[postId].js`

 Both are equivalent.
-A third option of only using `/api/posts/[postId].js` is not valid because Dynamic Routes do not have an `undefined` state and `GET api/posts/` will not match `/api/posts/[postId].js`.
+A third option of only using `/api/posts/[postId].js` is not valid because Dynamic Routes (including Catch-all routes - see below) do not have an `undefined` state and `GET api/posts/` will not match `/api/posts/[postId].js` under any circumstances.

 ### Catch all API routes